 One of the biggest misconceptions about glaucoma is that there is only one type of this condition.
 There are several types of glaucoma, all of which can impact seniors and their eyesight.
 Some of these types of glaucoma that are most likely to impact seniors are:

 Open-angle glaucoma is the most common form of glaucoma.
 Approximately 90% of all glaucoma cases are open-angle.
 This type of glaucoma is caused by clogging in the drainage canals of the eyes.
 This is a slow and graduate process that ultimately leads to increased eye pressure.
 This lifelong condition leads to a wide and open angle between the cornea and the iris of the eye.

 Like most glaucoma cases, the symptoms and the developing damage are not particularly noticeable or painful.
 This type of glaucoma is also known as "primary glaucoma" or "chronic glaucoma."

 There are also some cases when glaucoma can develop due to other conditions.
-Secondary glaucomas can often be associated with eye surgery, cataracts, eye injuries or tumors.
+Secondary glaucoma can often be associated with eye surgery, cataracts, eye injuries, or tumors.
 There is also neovascular glaucoma, which can be linked to diabetes.

 Helping Your Loved One Check for Glaucoma

 There is no cure for glaucoma.
 In fact, the only way to preserve your vision if you do have this condition is to diagnose the issue early on.
 There are medications and surgery that can stop further vision loss and help preserve existing vision.